Teacher Help Center

 Choose this if the story is being written by an adult or for an adult reader.
 Includes longer, more descriptive language and assumes a higher reading comprehension level.
 Often used by educators or parents writing as a sample or keepsake.

-Enter Story Setting & Goal
+Story Setting and Goal

 In this step, write a few sentences about your main character’s age, dream, and what they’ll need to do to achieve it.
 Keep it short, realistic, and focused on effort, motivation, and personal growth.